 “When we started this show in 2003, the iPhone didn’t exist.
 Social Media didn’t exist,” she wrote.”Gay marriage wasn’t legal.
 We watched the world change, sometimes for the better, sometimes not.
 But whatever was happening, my goal was always for the show to be a place where we could all come together and laugh for an hour.”

 The news you care about, reported on by the people who care about you:

 “Being invited into your lives has been the greatest privilege of my life and has brought me incredible joy,” she concluded.
 “Thank you.
 Thank you.
 Thank you.
 Thank you.”

 In its nearly 20-year run, DeGeneres taped over 3,200 episodes of her show and won over 60 Daytime Emmy Awards for it.
 Throughout its run, the “Queen of Kind” ran warm interviews with celebrities as well as with everyday people trying to do good in the world.
 She’d often challenge them with lighthearted games or surprise them with generous gifts meant to aid their work.

-But in 2020, the comedienne came under fire by former employees who accused her of rudeness and not communicating with her employees during the pandemic.
-Some said they had lost their jobs for taking medical leave and being targeted for sexual harassment by powerful and unaccountable producers.
+But in 2020, the comedienne came under fire from former employees who accused her of rudeness and not communicating with them during the pandemic’s height.
+Some said they had lost their jobs for taking medical leave and were targeted for sexual harassment by powerful and unaccountable producers.